SpeciesFileGroup/taxonworks_doc/docs/about/events.md

 ## Weekly

-The Species File Group hosts [regular weekly events](https://speciesfilegroup.org/events.html) on nomenclature and digitization.
+Every Wednesday, the Species File Group hosts [topic-specific meetings](https://speciesfilegroup.org/events.html) covering nomenclature, digitization, matrices/observations, technical input, and two open sessions.
 Questions of any sort are welcome there, regardless of topic.
+All are welcome.

 ## TaxonWorks Together